hiiamboris/red-wiki/Red-View-Graphic-System.md

     face    : face object which receives the event event   : event value.

 In addition to the GUI events, it is possible to define an `on-create` actor which will be called when the face is shown for the first time, just before system resources are allocated for it.
+Unlike other actors, `on-create` has only one argument, `face`.

 **Return value**